-If any provision of this Agreement violates or conflicts with, or is determined to violate or conflict with applicable laws, regulations or ordinances, or any judgment of any court of competent jurisdiction, the parties shall amend or reform such provision so it complies fully with such laws, regulations, ordinances, orders or judgment; provided, however, that in the event such amendment would frustrate the purpose of the Agreement or make it financially impractical for one or the other party to perform its obligations hereunder, such party may terminate this Agreement pursuant to Section 7.
+If any provision of this Agreement violates or conflicts with, or is determined to violate or conflict with applicable laws, regulations or ordinances, or an order of any court of competent jurisdiction, the parties shall amend or reform such provision so it complies fully with such laws, regulations, ordinances, orders or judgment; provided, however, that in the event such amendment would frustrate the purpose of the Agreement or make it financially impractical for one or the other party to perform its obligations hereunder, such party may terminate this Agreement pursuant to Section 9.

-SECTION 10: RELATIONSHIP OF PARTIES
+SECTION 13: RELATIONSHIP OF PARTIES

 Each party to this Agreement shall act in its individual capacity and not as an agent, employee, partner, joint venture, associate, or any other representative capacity of the other.
-Each party shall be solely responsible for its acts or the acts of its agents and employees during the performances of this Agreement.
+Each party shall be solely responsible for its acts or the acts of its agents and employees during the performance of this Agreement.

-SECTION 11: INTEGRATION
+SECTION 14: INTEGRATION

-This Agreement represents the entire Agreement of the parties with respect to the subject matter hereof, and all agreements entered into prior hereto with respect to the subject matter hereof are revoked and superseded by this Agreement, and no representation, warranties, inducements or oral agreements have been made by any of the parties except as expressly set forth herein.
+This Agreement represents the entire Agreement of the parties with respect to the subject matter hereof, and all agreements entered into prior hereto with respect to the subject matter hereof are revoked and superseded by this Agreement, except for Colchester’s capital buy-in membership payment that was made pursuant to the parties’ 2020-2026 Agreement, and no representation, warranties, inducements or oral agreements have been made by any of the parties except as expressly set forth herein.

+SECTION 15: AMENDMENT

 This Agreement may not be changed, modified or rescinded except in writing, signed by all parties, hereto, and any attempt at oral modification of this Agreement shall be void and of no effect.

-SECTION 12: ATTORNEY’S FEES
+SECTION 16: ATTORNEY’S FEES

 In the event suit is brought or an attorney is retained by any party to this Agreement to enforce the terms of this Agreement or to collect any monies due hereunder, or to collect money damages for breach hereof, the prevailing party shall be entitled to recover, in addition to any other remedy, reimbursement for reasonable attorneys’ fees, court costs, costs of investigation and other related expenses incurred in connection therewith.